Ring's latest video doorbell is a must-have if you're serious about security - CNN Underscored

 We encountered similar situations with quick replies answering the door long after we accepted a delivery, confusing the driver as they walked back to their vehicle.
 Suffice to say, quick replies and Alexa greetings have been turned off on our Pro 2.

-There’s a clear purpose for a digital assistant answering your door, but it would be nice if it automatically disabled itself when you were home, and then turned itself back on whenever you’re away.
+There’s a clear purpose for a digital assistant answering your door, but it would be nice if it automatically disabled itself when you’re home and then turned itself back on whenever you’re away.
 We’re eagerly awaiting some more customization options around this feature set.

 Bottom line